 Loki release schedule: release dates

-As was the case with the previous Marvel shows, episode titles will not be released in advance but instead act as yet another surprise reveal on the day of release – we’ll update this Loki episode title list and full release schedule every week.
+As was the case with the previous Marvel shows, episode titles for Loki were not released in advance, but instead act as a surprise reveal on the day of release – check out the full list of Loki episodes below.

 Loki episode 1: Glorious Purpose – Wednesday 9th June (out now)